agrimm/zombie-chaser/README.txt

 * Don't use sudo if it's not applicable (can't or don't want to use root, or you're using Windows)
 * Gosu is listed as a dependency, so that it's installed by default.
 If you can't install it, tell rubygems to force installation without dependencies.
-* If you're installing on installing for ruby 1.9, you'll need to install the gem version of test-unit.
+* If you're using ruby 1.9, you'll need to install the gem version of test-unit.

+== CURRENT BUGS:

+* Resource-intensive tests are especially slow in GUI mode for some reason.
+Run them in console mode (using --console) to make the program run faster.
+* Very occasionally, the program can crash, possibly because of threading issues.
+Please notify me if it becomes a consistent problem.

 == LICENSE: